dereuromark/cakephp-shim/README.md

 Please see [Docs](/docs)

 ## Main shims

+### ModernPasswordHasher / FallbackPasswordHasher
+Already use the PHP5.5+ password functionality with the ModernPasswordHasher class and the Passwordable behavior.
+Easily upgradable to 3.x in minutes then.
+That includes auto-conversation (on-the-fly upon login) of old hashs to the new ones via `Fallback` password hasher class.

+### More shims
+- PasswordHasherFactory to easily load your hasher classes.
 - Model::updateAllJoinless() - since 3.x won't join updateAll() anymore.
 - Model::deleteAllJoinless() - since 3.x won't join updateAll() anymore.
 - IntegrationTestCase (replaces the deprecated ControllerTestCase)